irrdnet/irrd/docs/admins/object-validation.rst

 * Strict: validates presence, count, and correct syntax of all fields.
   Validation fails on attributes that are not known, or object classes that are not known.
 Values of all fields are validated.
+  Unknown object classes that start with ``*xx`` are silently ignored, as these are harmless artifacts from certain legacy IRRd versions.

 In addition, the following validation changes to primary/lookup keys apply in non-strict mode: